 - Visually impaired and blind students: Universities can offer speaking screen readers and speaking calculators, as well as electronic braille for anything from text to graphics.

-- Hard of hearing and deaf students: Captioning and transcription solutions enable these students to consume lectures in text form.
+- Hard of hearing and deaf students: Closed captioning and transcription solutions enable these students to consume lectures in text form.
 Verbit provides one of these services via an artificial intelligence based software that enables almost 100% accuracy in real time captioning and quickly-turned transcription.
 The software is embedded with contextual information, such as professional terminology, thought leader names and book titles, and the software gets smarter with time.
 Two human professionals also review the transcripts before they’re submitted to guarantee 99% content accuracy.

 Technology Improves Able-Bodied Student Achievement Too

 New teaching technologies are paving the way for innovative strategies to improve student achievement across different learning styles, preferences, and strengths – not just for those with varying abilities or learning disabilities.